'It’s the perfect time to hit the refresh button' | With possible sale, DC Councilman calls for Commanders return to RFK Stadium

-WASHINGTON — As a D.C. native, Ward 5 councilmember Kenyon McDuffie has strong memories of the old RFK stadium.
+WASHINGTON — As a D.C. native, At-Large Councilmember Kenyan McDuffie has strong memories of the old RFK stadium.
 Now, with a possible sale on the horizon, he's expressed an interest in bringing the Commanders stadium "back home."

 "I think we have a once in a generation opportunity with the RFK site to re-imagine it," he said.